 Strength of hardened concrete measured by the compression test.
 The compression strength of concrete is a measure of the concrete's ability to resist loads which tend to compress it.
-The compressive strength is measured by crushing cylindrical concrete specimens in compression testing machine.
+The compressive strength of concrete is measured by crushing cylindrical concrete specimens in compression testing machine.

-The compressive strength of concrete is calculated by the failure load divided with the cross sectional area resisting the load and reported in pounds per square inch in US customary units and mega pascals (MPa) in SI units.
+The compressive strength of concrete can be calculated by the failure load divided with the cross sectional area resisting the load and reported in pounds per square inch in US customary units and mega pascals (MPa) in SI units.
 Concrete's compressive strength requirements can vary from 2500 psi (17 MPa) for residential concrete to 4000psi (28 MPa) and higher in commercial structures.
 Higher strengths upto and exceeding 10,000 psi (70 MPa) are specified for certain applications.

 Importance of Determining the Compressive Strength: